top of page

 Most people who volunteered for the Compton Food Pantry did not know what a food pantry is before they started helping the program.
 People knew the food pantries collect and donate food, but most folks never thought about the logistics of how the food is distributed to the people that need it.

-An operation of Compton Food Pantry's size and distribution volume requires reliable refrigeration and facilities to ensure food is not wasted and meals are not missed.
+An operation of Compton Food Pantry's size and distribution volume requires reliable refrigeration and facilities to ensure food was not wasted and meals were not missed.

-Furthermore, deliveries must be carefully coordinated with “partner agencies” so that all foods that are susceptible to spoilage remain fresh until distribution.
+Furthermore, deliveries had to be carefully coordinated with “partner agencies” so that all foods that were susceptible to spoilage remained fresh until distribution.

 CFP Inventory